dylancobb/Wordle-game-project/README.md

 # Wordle Game

 This repository contains my implementation of the Wordle word game.
-The goal of this project is to create a simplified version of the game, focusing on specific user stories as part of a coding challenge.
+The goal of this project is to recreate the game, focusing on specific user stories as part of a coding challenge.

 ## Project Overview 🗺️